Nurdin3122/Nurdin3122/README.md

 # 👋 Hi!
-I'm a Full Stack Developer
+I'm Nurdin and I'm a Full Stack Developer

 I'm a Full Stack developer with experience in **TypeScript**, **React**, **Next.js**, **Express**, and **Nest.js**.
 I specialize in building efficient web applications, solving complex problems, and quickly adapting to new technologies.